prashantvermaiiitb/react-ssr/README.md

    4. **Inclusion of the ES6 Imports**
       1. > npm install --save @babel/core @babel/cli @babel/preset-env : These will help but they will create individual files, here we need this to be used by Webpack, for that we need babel-loader as well so that webpack will be using this loader for transpiling and then doing the bundling.
-      2. Babel CLI will be useful in the package json, for the inclusion of the Babel directly
+      2. Babel CLI will be useful in the package json, for the inclusion of the Babel directly.
+      3. .babelrc file will be created for transpiling support
-      3. > npm install --save-dev @babel-loader : This will be used in webpack.config.js
+      4. > npm install --save-dev @babel-loader : This will be used in webpack.config.js

 2. Running the Project :-